velartrill/velartrill.github.io/orig/kestrel.md

 "…oh no." Soshten is clearly fighting to suppress a grin.

-"So we burn our last mags backing her out onto the edge of the platform, and then Bear and Moose bum-rush her.
+"So we empty our last mags backing her out onto the edge of the platform, and then Bear and Moose bum-rush her.
 Knocked her right off over the ledge.
 That gorge is *deep.*"

 "Those safety rails were *not* up to code," Bear notes primly.